evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 	}
 ```

-The html file doesn't changed significantly.
+The HTML file hasn't changed significantly.
 Some change and delete functions were removed and some loading and error checks were added:

 ```html
 <evan-loading *ngIf="loading"></evan-loading>